isaacs/yallist/README.md

 The class that holds the data and is actually the list.

 Call with `var n = new Node(value, previousNode, nextNode)`

+Note that if you do direct operations on Nodes themselves, it's very easy to get into weird states where the list is broken.
+Be careful :)

 #### node.next